EXCELLENCE EXPO FACILITATORS

 In addition, he is a devoted husband to his wife, Katie, and their two children.

-Community Bank & Trust: Shanterra Martin, Financial Education Seminar
+Community Bank & Trust: Shanterra Martin & LaTonya Robertson, Financial Success- Skills Seminar

 Shanterra graduated from the University of Northern Iowa with a bachelor’s degree in business administration with an emphasis in management and is currently a Branch Manager at Community Bank and Trust.
 Shanterra is a part of Community Bank and Trust’s Diversity, Equity and Inclusion committee and has worked with the company to integrate DEI into the company’s culture and values.
 Shanterra loves to teach youth how to become financially successful and will teach budgeting skills in her session at the Excellence Expo.